-After only one season at Northern Illinois, John Ross has made a solid impact on the NIU women's soccer program.
-With roots in the city of Chicago and an emphasis on defense, the Huskies will continue to build themselves into one of the top programs in the competitive Mid-American Conference.
+Two years into his tenure at NIU, John Ross has made signfiicant improvements to NIU women's soccer program.
+With roots in the city of Chicago and an emphasis on defense, the Huskies look to continue to build themselves into one of the top programs in the competitive Mid-American Conference.
 Ross became the fourth head coach in program history Jan.
 24, 2012.

 "John emerged as a great candidate because of his ties to the Chicagoland area and he's been a part of winning program at North Dakota State University," said Compher.
 "They've built that program and they've been successful in their conference.
 He's recruited the Midwest and he knows it very well and we believe that he's going to put together a great program.
 We're excited to have him and we look forward to having him in our coaching family."

 Ross expressed his excitement about coming to NIU.
 "I want to start by thanking Jeff, Christian and other members of the hiring committee for giving me the opportunity to join the Northern Illinois athletics family," Ross said.
 "Jeff has created such an exciting environment at NIU and there was no question that I wanted to be a part of it."